 This is where the problem kicks in, that lots of people have to get involved with to fix.
 The retailer faces having no stock, and the supplier has to make costly changes to the production schedule.
 They have to try to get raw materials at short notice and may require overtime to hit the required volumes.
 It is a mess and creates frustration for all.

 I have seen this scenario happen time after time after time in my years in FMCG; this is where market strategy and planning starts to make a difference.
 The ‘P’ is at the end of the title but comes first, as it stands for ‘planning’.
 Clear commercial process, accountability, communication and business rhythm is all wrapped up into an effective S&OP process, which then feeds into reporting to the board.
 Its simple to say in a sentence and simple to implement, but the details matter and simplicity and ownership are key.

 This is the area to focus on first, as it is truly transformational, becoming the conscience of the commercial team, and the conduit to operations.
 Most importantly being the creator of the expectations for all, and policing them to make sure we stay on track.
 Everyone’s lives become slightly simpler suddenly.

 The results are less stock write off, improved service levels to customers, better promotional volumes, improved plan attainment, and finally NO SUPRISES!
 The final point is the downfall of many salespeople, who have not managed to avoid giving a big surprise to their business, and no board of directors likes surprises.

-When your house is in order, the next phase of the MS&P manager can begin; understanding your market.
+When your house is in order, the next phase of the Market Strategy & Planning manager can begin; understanding your market.

 How Does Your Market Grow?